-- 2.4.1 Fisheries statistics and fishery logbook: - Collate and validate (through consultation with fishers to correct returns) fishing logbook returns. - Enter catch and effort, FIS and fishery-dependent survey (FDS) data. - 2.4.2 Fishing strategy development and real-time management: - Run annual workshops (or as required) to educate skippers, crews and observers on the importance of surveys and data collection requirements. - Manage and coordinate FIS observer program. - Prepare and distribute spreadsheets for skippers (e-logs) to provide catch rate and prawn size data through email. - Collate and analyse survey data including spatial analysis. - 2.4.3 Stock assessment: - Update information on the biology of western king prawns (where necessary). - Analyse trends in biomass through FIS data. - Analyse spatial and temporal trends in fishery-dependent catch and effort data. - Update estimate of trawl footprint. - Summarise information on by-product and bycatch. - Assess performance of fishery with respect to fishing strategy criteria and biological performance indicators (PIs) in the Management Plan. - Determine stock status in accordance with reference points in the Management Plan. - Recommendations on future research. - 2.4.4 Provision of aggregated data: - Provide the Executive Officer, SGWCPFA, with aggregated data as specified in Appendix 2. - 2.4.5 Stock status advice: - Analyse trends in biomass through FIS data. - Determine stock status in accordance with reference points in the Management Plan. - 2.4.6 Bycatch monitoring:

-- Record numbers and weights of previously identified bycatch species of interest (~20 species) during fishery-independent surveys. - Analyse spatial and temporal distribution of these bycatch species and summarise statistics in Advice Note.
+- 2.4.1 Fishing strategy development and real-time management: - Run workshops as required to educate skippers, crews and observers on the importance of surveys and data collection requirements. - Manage and coordinate the FIS observer program. - Prepare and distribute spreadsheets for skippers (e-logs) to provide catch rate and prawn size data through email. - Collate and analyse survey data including spatial analysis. - 2.4.3 Provision of aggregated data: - Provide the Executive Officer, SGWCPFA, with aggregated data as specified in Appendix 2. - 2.4.4 Stock status advice: - Analyse trends in biomass through FIS data. - Determine stock status in accordance with reference points in the Management Plan. - 2.4.5 Bycatch monitoring: - Record numbers and weights of previously identified bycatch species of interest (~20 species) during FISs. - Analyse spatial and temporal distribution of these bycatch species and summarise statistics in an Advice Note.